-Some residents did indicate concern about safety in relation to children playing in the park adjacent to an open water area and the safety of the sheet pile weir diversion (intended to extend the runoff flow path).
+Some residents indicated their concerns about the safety of children playing in the park adjacent to an open water area and the safety of the sheet pile weir diversion (intended to extend the runoff flow path).
 Each conceptual design includes a 10:1 safety bench.
 We also discussed that during final design, plantings in the buffer and along the edge of the pond can be used to prevent access to the wetland.
 However, safety should be considered during final design.
 We also discussed that the final design can consider any known future park plans, such as trails, etc. if this plan/direction can be provided by the city in advance of the final design.
 This park planning effort would need to be completed by the city and is not part of the BCWMC CIP project scope.